Learning to improve your rankings on Google is easier when you understand the vernacular. That’s why we created this SEO Glossary for you.

 A tool that creates a much shorter version of a link, which makes it easier to share on social media.

 301 Redirect Link

 There are several types of redirects, and a 301 redirect is one that indicates a website or web page has moved.
 It passes on 90 to 99 percent of ranking power.

 A website that someone intends to use for black hat methods without risking a penalty to their main site.

 A press release is a statement about a business issued to the public, often through a news media source.

 GSA Link is an automated link building program used for black hat purposes, but Google can detect its use, and penalties are usually severe.

-Keywords often refer to a single word that someone searches for.
-A keyword phrase may include many words that someone is searching for.
+Keywords often refer to a single word that someone searches for on a search engine.
+A keyword phrase may include many words that someone is searching for on Google or Bing.

 A money keyword is one that drives the best traffic to your website.
 The keyword needs to be one in which it draws visitors who are most likely to convert or make a sale.